jj5/kickass-crypto/README.md

 guest on your VPS host (or a malicious person listening to your server's fans!
 😜) could figure out that your process is sleeping rather than doing actual work.

-This library includes a method called `delay`, and this method is called automatically on the first instance of an error.
-The `delay` method does what is says on the tin: it injects a random delay into the process.
-The `delay` method is public and you can call it yourself if you feel the need.
+This library includes a method called `delay()`, and this method is called automatically on the first instance of an error.
+The `delay()` method does what is says on the tin: it injects a random delay into the process.
+The `delay()` method is public and you can call it yourself if you feel the need.
+Each time `delay()` is called it will sleep for a random amount of time between 1 millisecond and 10 seconds.

 ## Fail safe